-Dr Finn is the interim co-director of Ochsner Health System's Hematology and Stem Cell Transplant Program.
+Dr. Finn is the director of Ochsner Health System's Hematology and Stem Cell Transplant Program.
 She has interests in all blood disorders with a research focus in Leukemia and Myelodyplastic Syndrome.
 She is the Hematology Research Chair of the Precision Cancer Therapies Program.
-Dr Finn is involved in medical resident and fellow education as the Associate Program Director of the Hematology/Oncology Fellowship Program at Ochsner.
+Dr. Finn is involved in medical resident and fellow education as the program director of the Hematology/Oncology Fellowship Program at Ochsner.

 Louisiana State University, Baton Rouge

 Hematology/Oncology - Mayo Clinic Jacksonville, FL